Zhiqian: Qing dynasty

-The actual weight of the standard cash coin would also vary over time, this official weight was usually between 1 qián (c.
+The actual weight of the standard cash coin would also vary over time.
+This official weight was usually between 1 qián (c.
 3.7g) and 1.4 qián.
 In the year 1645 the standard weight was altered to 1.2 qián, in 1651 this was further changed to 1.25 qián, and in the year 1657 to 1.4 qián.
 After the year 1733 it was officially fixed to be at 1.2 qián.

 The official exchange rate between Zhiqian and silver in the year 1644 was inherited from the mid-Ming period and stood at 7 standard cash coins per 0.01 tael, or 1 fēn (分), of silver, while old Ming dynasty period cash coins were traded at a rate of 14 cash coins per 1 fēn of silver.
 In the year 1645 the official exchange rate was fixed at 10 standard cash coins per fēn of silver.

-During the reign of the Xianfeng Emperor the government of the Qing dynasty introduced a number of currency reforms that re-introduced multiple denominations, these large denomination cash coins were referred to as Daqian ("big cash").
+During the reign of the Xianfeng Emperor the government of the Qing dynasty introduced a number of currency reforms that re-introduced multiple denominations.
+These large denomination cash coins were referred to as Daqian ("big cash").
 These cash coins were produced until the year 1890 and the standard 1 wén cash coin would become the norm again until the fall of the Qing dynasty in 1911.
 Xianfeng era Zhiqian (or 1 wén cash coins) were cast of copper, iron, and zinc.
 All Xianfeng era Zhiqian had the obverse inscription Xianfeng Tongbao (咸豐通寶).

-During the Tongzhi era the weight of the Zhiqian remained at 1.2 qián, but due to the depletion of copper in Yunnan and the high import costs of Japanese copper provincial mints would often reduce the weights.
+During the Tongzhi era the weight of the Zhiqian remained at 1.2 qián, but due to the depletion of copper in Yunnan and the high import costs of Japanese copper, provincial mints would often reduce the weights.
 In the year 1867 the imperial government issued an unsuccessful edit for all central and eastern provincial mints to cast Zhiqian with a weight of 1 qián to be transported to Tianjin to help alleviate copper shortages in Beijing.

 The Zhiqian of 1890 was officially given a weight of 1 qián to be cast by both the imperial mints in Beijing and provincial mints.
 In the year 1899 the weight of the Zhiqian was reduced to only 8 fēn.

-Peng Xinwei estimated that during the late Qing dynasty period, the total copper sector (copper coins including standard cash and the new Da-Qing Tongbi minted after the year 1900) constituted only 17% of the total money in circulation in China.
+Peng Xinwei estimated that during the late Qing dynasty period, the total copper sector (copper coins including standard cash and the new Great Qing Copper Coin minted after the year 1900) constituted only 17% of the total money in circulation in China.